Caesiumhydroxid/caesiumhydroxid.github.io/_posts/2021-03-18-Magnet Pong.md

 # Description

 This project is largely inspired by the [2D stepper motor](https://hackaday.io/project/164507-2d-stepper-motor-etched-on-pcb-micro-manipulator) from [bobricius](https://hackaday.io/bobricius) on hackaday.
 I loved the concept and thought I could make a Pong game from it.
-Little did I know that driving and designing this thing would result in lots of tinkering and head scratching but in the end I got my first (and only) PCB to work the way I wanted.
+Little did I know that driving and designing this thing would result in lots of headscratching and tinkering but in the end everything worked as I imageined.

 # Design